Questions? Contact us today!

 Price

 This blended program provides the opportunity to learn about food production and eco-farming through hands-on adventures on our school farm.
 Students plant, nurture, and harvest greens, root vegetables, and more, learning first-hand about the business of running a farm and the value of regenerative agriculture.
 While on campus, mornings and evenings are devoted to the work around the Seed to Table course; afternoons are spent in recreational camp activities at our waterfront campus.
-Weekend excursions are included in Boarding program cost; Day Program students have the option to add on weekend excursions.
+Weekend excursions are included in Overnight program cost; Day Program students have the option to add on weekend excursions.
+Students earn an Ontario Secondary School interdisciplinary course credit.

 Course Code, Grade